vinaykale/University_Chapters_Project/README.md

 📂 Prerequisites
 Access to an Azure Databricks workspace

-A mounted ADLS Gen2 container (or local /mnt/ paths for simulation)
+A mounted Unity Catalog container (or local  paths for simulation)

 Python 3.9+ runtime with PySpark